Happy New Year!

-DAY OF THE WEEK FOR ANY DATE IN 2014: The method to do this is quite simple, and is known as the Doomsday method, originally developed by John Horton Conway.
-Don't worry, learning this method for one particular year is very simple.
+DAY OF THE WEEK FOR ANY DATE IN 2015: The method to do this is quite simple, and is known as the Doomsday method, originally developed by John Horton Conway.

-On which day will Christmas fall in 2014?
-We know December 12th is a Friday, so 2 weeks later, December 26th, is also a Friday.
-Since Christmas is one day before that, it must be on a Thursday this year!
+On which day will Christmas fall in 2015?
+We know from the technique taught in last week's videos that December 12th is a Saturday, so 2 weeks later, December 26th, is also a Saturday.
+Since Christmas is one day before that, it must be on a Friday!

 When is July 4th this year?
-It's exactly 1 week before July 11th, so it must be a Friday, as well.
-If you've got all the previous dates down, you've already got the mental capability to determine the date for 10 out of the 12 months!
+It's exactly 1 week before July 11th, so it must be a Saturday, as well.

-With the above knowledge, and a little practice, you can quickly and easily determine the day of the week for any 2014 date.
-You could get practice at the Day For Any Date (Mentalist Challenge) page, changing the year to 2014, and then trying to determine the date before you click the Show button.
+With the knowledge from last week's videos, and a little practice, you can quickly and easily determine the day of the week for any 2015 date.
+You could get practice at the Day For Any Date (Mentalist Challenge) page, changing the year to 2015, and then trying to determine the date before you click the Show button.

-MOON PHASE FOR ANY DATE IN 2014: 1 year ago, I posted a new tutorial about determining the moon phase for any date.
-Similar to the year calculations, focusing on a particular year like 2014 greatly simplifies the required calculations.
+MOON PHASE FOR ANY DATE IN 2015: 2 years ago, I posted a new tutorial about determining the moon phase for any date.
+Similar to the year calculations, focusing on a particular year, such as 2015, greatly simplifies the required calculations.
 Like the doomsday algorithm above, this formula was also developed by John Conway.